What are Polyphenols?

 Polyphenols and gut microbiota have a two-way relationship, meaning that the polyphenols modulate gut microbiota composition and the microbiota also metabolise the polyphenols.
 Let’s take a look at this in further detail.

 Modulation of gut microbiota by polyphenols is believed to be due to their pathogen-inhibiting properties and also their ability to stimulate the growth of beneficial bacteria, similar to prebiotics.

 Most polyphenolic compounds are not digested, as they are recognised by the body as xenobiotics – ‘xeno’ meaning alien and ‘biotic’ meaning life-supporting.
-This means they are metabolised by the colonic microbiota (largely bypassing the small intestine) and thus converted in to bioavailable low-molecular-weight metabolites that can be absorbed by the body - it is believed this process is largely how polyphenols actually confer their benefits.
+This means they are metabolised by the colonic microbiota - largely bypassing the small intestine - and thus are converted into bioavailable low-molecular-weight metabolites that can be absorbed by the body - it is believed this process is largely how polyphenols actually confer their benefits.